doughahn/chat-souffle/README.md

 ## xAPI Integration

 You can add raw code to passages in Snowman with the `<% your_code_here %>` shortcode.
-We have two externalloibraries: the xAPI 1-11 wrapper hosted on a teammate's digital ocean server, and crypto.js.
+We have two external libraries: the [ADL xAPI 1-11 wrapper](https://github.com/adlnet/xAPIWrapper) hosted on a teammate's digital ocean server, and [crypto.js](https://github.com/brix/crypto-js), which is a dependency of the ADL wrapper itself.

 All the xAPI statements are located in `scripts/js/xapi-statements.`

 ### Verbs